 Aruba travel- tourism overview

 Aruba travel has become very popular as the years have progressed.
 Mainly, tourism is the main income source in Aruba, in fact, three-quarters of Aruban gross national product is earned through tourism!
 The majority of tourists that visit Aruba are from North America, where in 2018, there were more than 500,000 who visited!
 In 2018, there were also 80,000 visitors from Europe and 40,231 visitors were from the Netherlands.
+Aruba is one of the best Caribbean islands for families.

 Aruba is best known for its golden beaches and clear blue sea and has many luxury hotels along the coastline.
 Many of the hotels are targeted at American tourists and are often found along the Palm Beach area, where lots of the hotels are in high rise buildings and are also resorts.
 Eagle Beach is more secluded and has fewer hotels, but the ones that are located here are on a more smaller scale.